-The 2010 Survey of Undergraduates, which ran from February 8-22, 2011, continued the University of Chicago Library’s annual survey program which targets, on a rotating basis, graduate students, faculty, and undergraduates.
+The 2011 Undergraduate Survey, which ran from February 8-22, 2011, continued the University of Chicago Library’s annual survey program which targets, on a rotating basis, graduate students, faculty, and undergraduates.

 What does the survey cover?

-The 22-question survey, designed by the Assessment Project Team and based on similar surveys run by MIT and the University of Washington, covered:
+The 22-question Survey Report, designed by the Assessment Project Team and based on similar surveys run by MIT and the University of Washington, covered:

 Who took the survey?